Warwick29/piano/README.md

 # README #

-A simple Piano
+OSCILATOR

 ### References ###

-* this repository build on top of this sound library
+* this repository builds on top of this sound library
 * https://tonejs.github.io/

 ### What is this repository for? ###